Planning on a move to New Hampshire? Whether you're going to rent or buy, it helps to have a few tips on winter heating.

-You can get these a box of 144 of these from Amazon for $25.
-That’s the cheapest price I’ve found.
+- Also buy and use A.W.
+Perkins Firestarters or Rutland Firestarters.
+You can get these a box of 144 of these from Amazon for $22-$25.
+That's the cheapest price I've found.
 John, the co-owner of Treehugger Farms, showed me how to start a fire using just one single firestarter and some kindling.
 Leave your wood stove door cracked and let the fire grow gradually.

 - Be a real Yank and use a maul to split your own firewood.
-(My 83-year old neighbor does this!)
+(My 84-year old neighbor does this!)

 My neighbor Pat, with some of his handiwork, chain-sawed and hand-split from whole logs obtained from Treehuggers.
 Pat prepped 5 cords of firewood this season

 Before your firewood is delivered, you'll want to get a couple of large tarps.
 One is for the ground where the firewood will be dumped (in case the ground is wet) and the other is to protect the pile from rain until it gets stacked.

 I mentioned that if you hire someone to stack your firewood for you, that you can count on spending about $50 for that.
 Realize though that you may not be able to find anyone to do this task.

 Some rural communities in New Hampshire have a predominantly elderly population.
 So factor that into your plans.

 It will be much easier to stack your firewood if you can do so in a garage, barn or tool shed where you can stack against a back wall and at least one side wall.

 Working through my first cord of the 2019-2020 season.
 Stacking up against a wall means I only have to create a criss-cross pattern at one end.

 Adjustable racks are cheap: typically you'll supply two 2x4s.
 I have one that takes up one wall in my home.